danpratt/Tip-Calculator/README.md

 This app was written while I was an even bigger newbie than I am now.
 The entire code should probably be mostly re-written.
 In addition there are several features I would like to eventually add to this app:

-- 3D Touch support for iOS version
-- Support for custom tip amount
-- Round option so you can round a tip to the nearest dollar amount.
+- Option to round to nearest dollar
-- Photograph / Social sharing option
-- Receipt storage

 ## Contributing